All Episodes

 She's got a good brand.

-She's nice, she's sharp.
+She's sharp.

-I'm gonna vote for it.
+I'm going to vote for it.

-And then within 12 months, she slept with her security guard and uh laundered city money in order to pull it off.
+And then within 12 months, she slept with her security guard and laundered city money in order to pull it off.

 Right.